avalon60/OraTAPI/README.md

 ### Familiarisation with the Layout

-The file system layout for an OraTAPI installation, looks similare to what we see here:
+The file system layout for an OraTAPI installation, looks similar to what we see here:

 ```
 ora_tapi.1.1.19